sbseltzer/kioku-srs/BUILDING.md

 If you are experienced in doing this and see it as a kluge, please, for the love of all that is good, tell me what I'm doing wrong and how I can improve it.
 If you're an especially kind person, submit a PR.

 ### Dynamic vs Static Libraries
 - Windows always uses DLLs moved to the same directory as their executable.
 I have had a great deal of trouble linking them to Kioku statically.
-It has something to do with my MSVC builds where standard libraries are not playing nice with static linkage.
-Something somewhere is linking to them dynamically on static builds, which causes symbol conflicts.
-I'd like to get this fixed some day.
 - Apple platforms always use static libraries.
 This is the recommended configuration.
 I'm not too familiar with why that is, but my understanding is it doesn't deal with shared libraries in the same way Windows/Linux does, and for some reason this can make them more complex to deploy.
 - Linux can be built as dynamic or static.
 Hooray!